toolpath/Improved-Speedio-ToolSetter-Macros/README.md

 Note: this macro can not be used on tools that have a given diameter in the tool data file (`O8503`).
 It will safely error if called with those tools, but to avoid error do not enable break check on these tools.

+## TODO

+[ ] Explicit error check if G54.1 P48 is non-zero
+[ ] Allow Breakcheck on tools with diameter and inserts